-You’re shopping around for a copywriter who ‘gets’ what you need.
+You’re shopping around for a digital copywriter who ‘gets’ what you need.
 And rightly so.
 The perfect fit is essential for great results.
 After all, the best copy and content is rarely created in isolation.
 It requires a sound relationship based on trust, teamwork and honesty.

 So, what can you expect from me?